FREQUENTLY ASKED QUESTIONS (FAQs)

 Does the studio offer free trial lessons?

 We do not offer free trial lessons as we are dedicated to paying each teacher for their time traveling to the student's home for each lesson.
 However, if a family is not sure they want to commit to lessons right away, they may wait to pay the registration fee until they have decided the teacher is a good fit for them.

 How is tuition paid?

-Tuition is due the 1st of the month for all lessons scheduled in that month.
-Tuition may be paid by check payable to Note-worthy Experiences Music Studio or online through your financial institution, Venmo, or Zelle.
+Tuition is either due at the beginning or at the end of the month for all lessons scheduled in that month.
+Tuition may be paid by check payable to Note-worthy Experiences Music Studio or online through your financial institution, or Zelle.
 Please see the Tuition and Payment page for more information.

 Can I get a referral credit?